Walled City of Lahore: Urban form

 During the Jahangir period, the city grew rapidly.
 Lahore's suburban areas extended up to 5 kilometres from the Walled City.
 Empress Nur Jahan and her family built a number of residences and gardens within the Walled City, and outside of the city walls in the suburbs during this period.
 Her practice of building garden-residences successfully wove a culture of gardens into the rapidly urbanizing city.

 Properties in the Walled City were often carved into smaller pieces over time.
 Inhabitants of the same building, and mohallah, were inhabited by members of different religions and castes.
-Though some neighbourhoods in the Walled City are named after individual groups, these areas did not remain homogenous.
+Though some neighbourhoods in the Walled City are named after individual groups, these areas did not remain homogeneous.

 During the British era, the city's eastern walls were shifted about 100 metres further east.
 Whereas Chitta Gate had served as the city's original "Delhi Gate", and previously opened directed onto Wazir Khan Chowk.
 During the British era, a new gate was built next to the Shahi Hammam, and new streets built in that area.

 The Shah Alami Bazaar area was once a largely Hindu quarter of the Walled City, and was the busiest and most densely populated part of the city where sunlight would rarely reach the street below.
 During the 1947 riots that accompanied the Partition of British India, much of the area was burnt down, with rebuilding of the area beginning in 1949.
 Rebuilding was done in a contemporary style, rather than the historic style of the rest of the city, in order to widen streets and to create more commercial space.

 The convoluted and picturesque streets of the inner city remain almost intact, but the rapid demolition and frequently illegal rebuilding taking place throughout the city is causing the historic fabric to be eroded and replaced by inferior constructions.

 Demographics

 The Walled City of Lahore covers an area of 256 ha with a population of 200,000.
+Before partition, in 1947, the Walled City had a concentration of 48% Hindus, 38% Muslims and 12% Sikhs.
+Once Pakistan and India were formed - the area saw a mass exodus of Hindus and Sikhs, with the area now being populated primarily by the Punjabis from West Pakistan, immigrants from East Punjab (Haryana, Himachal Pradesh and Punjab, of India) and Pashtuns.
+As of now, the population is 99% Muslims, comprising Punjabis, mostly.

+In the past two decades, there has been an ever-increasing Pashtun population, with traders arriving and settling from the KPK, and parts of Afghanistan.
+This part of Lahore is a bustling community, with history etched in every corner of its streets, and attracts people from all across Pakistan, both for tourism and business purposes.